monawade0507/Graduate-Portfolio/CSEduResearch.md

 ### Course Deliverables
 1. Systematic Literature Review

+This integrativeliterature review explores whetherboot camps, self-taught CS education, or associate programs are a worthy replacement of traditional four-year college/university educationwith a focus on computer science and information systems.
+This is accomplished byanalyzing current research studies,identifying common theoretical or conceptual research frameworks, expressing current researchgaps,and detailingfuture research topics using15 peer-reviewed journalarticlessurrounding this topic.This literature review has been broken down into fourmain themes: the worth of a college traditional college education, skills/qualificationsto be successful, description of the workforce, and alternatives to an undergraduate program.

+<a href="https://mines0-my.sharepoint.com/:b:/g/personal/dwade_mines_edu/Ea4jx9mw0IRMlkeHhowqSkYBsnnJWHJ0Osi-4W6haWpLUQ?e=FwZGA6"> CanYou Get a Job without an Undergraduate Computer Science Degree? </a>

 2. Teaching Module demonstrating aligned learning outcomes, curriculum, instruction, and assessment
 - Teaching Module Syllabus: [Module Syllabus](https://monawade0507.github.io/Non-Thesis-Graudate-Portfolio-/Module-Syllabus)